Juliette1012/Juliette1012.github.io/_posts/THM/2020-10-31-THM-LFI-Basics.md

 featured-image-alt: LFI Basics
 ---

-It's a write-up about the room : [Try Hack Me - Room : LFI Basics](https://tryhackme.com/room/lfibasics)# Task 1 - local File Inclusion
+It's a write-up about the room : [Try Hack Me - Room : LFI Basics](https://tryhackme.com/room/lfibasics)

+# [Task 1] - Local File Inclusion

 * What's the message you get when you include the home.html?